UbiracyNeto/UbiracyNeto/README.md

 - 👋 Hi, I’m @UbiracyNeto
 - 👀 I’m interested in learn about coding and database.
-- 🌱 I’m currently learning SQL, NoSQL, C#, HTML5, CSS3, Agile and UX.
+- 🌱 I’m currently learning SQL, C#, HTML5, CSS3, Agile and UX.
 - 💞️ I’m looking to collaborate on become a professional of excellence and glue with the community of programmers.
 - 📫 How to reach me www.linkedin.com/in/ubiracy-neto-427b2a1a2